anyaevostinar/anyaevostinar.github.io/classes/201-w24/quizzes-overview.md

 20. Explaining time complexity of quicksort
 21. Explaining time complexity of heapsort
 22. Using recursion
-23. Using balanced binary search trees
+23. Using balanced search trees
 24. Using heaps
 25. Demonstrating breadth-first search
 26. Analyzing time complexity of breadth-first search